The Institutional Review Board members serve on a volunteer basis and are profiled below.

 Steve Kleinman, PhD (Ohio State University), Assistant Director of the Department of Communications Media

-Luz Marin, ScD (University of Massachusetts, Lowell), assistant professor, Department of Safety Sciences
+Luz Marin, ScD (University of Massachusetts, Lowell), assistant professor, Department of Safety Sciences and Environmental Engineering

 Richard Neff, MD (Drexel University College of Medicine), Chief Medical Officer, Indiana Regional Medical Center.

 Neff trained in family medicine at the University of Pennsylvania's Family Medicine and Community Health Residency in Philadelphia.
-Before medical school at MCP Hahnemann School of Medicine/Drexel University, he received a bachelors of arts degree in music with college honors from Earlham College, completed the course work for a master’s in music history and theory at Penn State University, and is currently working on an MBA at the University of Massachusetts, Amherst.
+Before medical school at MCP Hahnemann School of Medicine/Drexel University, he received a bachelor of arts degree in music with college honors from Earlham College, completed the course work for a master’s in music history and theory at Penn State University, and is currently working on an MBA at the University of Massachusetts, Amherst.
 Most recently, he hails from Flagstaff, Arizona, where he worked for Northern Arizona Healthcare, working in a number of positions, including as chief medical officer for Flagstaff Medical Center, serving as NAH IRB member, then its chair, as well as serving as a community member on Northern Arizona University's IRB.
 As part to his role supervising research, he worked to facilitate research collaborations between the university and the health system.
 Richard can be reached via email at rneff@indianarmc.org or by phone at 724-357-7178.

 Kelli R. Paquette, EdD (Wilmington University), professor and chairperson, Department of Professional Studies in Education

-Paquette is an IUP alumnus, earning her undergraduate degree in elementary education.
+Paquette is an IUP alumna, earning her undergraduate degree in elementary education.
 She is a former Delaware elementary school teacher certified in grades K-6 (Pennsylvania) and grades 1-8 (Delaware), and she is also certified as an elementary school principal, reading specialist, and program specialist ESL.
 Paquette teaches undergraduate, graduate, and doctoral courses in her department.
 Her research interests include literacy development and research-based best instructional practices.
 She is a reviewer for Early Childhood Education Journal and presents at various international, national, and regional conferences.
 She can be reached by email at kpaquett@iup.edu. or by phone at 724-357-2400.

-Jennifer Roberts, PhD (University of Nebraska), professor, Department of Criminology
+Jennifer Roberts, PhD (University of Nebraska), professor, Department of Criminology and Criminal Justice